lapumb/HAFH-server/README.md

 The MQTT broker will handle all messages as needed but specifically listens to `/peripherals/readings/#`.
 This topic is used to receive readings from peripherals, where `#` is a wildcard that matches any number of subtopics.
 The readings are expected to be in JSON format and should include the following fields:

-- `serial_number`: The serial number of the peripheral.
+- `serialNumber`: The serial number of the peripheral.
 - `data`: The JSON object containing the reading data, intended to be "dumb" (i.e., no processing is done on the data - it is the HTTP API caller's responsibility to interpret the data).
 - (Optional) `timestamp`: The timestamp of the reading in ISO 8601 format.